-People ask me a lot about subquery so I thought let’s answer with a article touching a bit of everything about subquery.
+People ask me a lot about subquery, so I thought let’s answer with an article touching a bit of everything about subquery.

 What is a Query?

 I will go with its English Definition first.
 As a verb, “Put a question or questions to”.